Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

-The upper three cases are handling error cases, the fourth one is the one which pops from the channel subscribed to new task creation events, and handles the response logic:
+The upper three cases are handling error cases, the fourth one is the one that pops from the channel subscribed to new task creation events, and handles the response logic:

 ```go
 o.metrics.IncNumTasksReceived()